AndieWill510/tinydoor/Options/089-not-every-room-is-trying-to-tell-the-truth.md

 ## Pressure

-The Autistic fairness system can be precise.
+Our fairness system can be precise.

 It can hear the contradiction.